anhuong541/react-toggle-management/README.md

 # React Toggle Global Management

-A simple lightweight library for managing toggle global states in React.
-Better than Redux and simpler than Zustand
+A lightweight React library for managing toggleable global state—designed to be simpler than Zustand and more focused than Redux.

 ## Installation